COVID update - open Sundays online to serve you!

 5.7.
 Recruiting, Selection, and Employment

 5.7.1.
-The Dealerships are committed to providing equal and accessible employment practices.
+The Dealership is committed to providing equal and accessible employment practices.
 Accessible options will be provided throughout the entire recruitment cycle, to ensure that barriers in accommodation are eliminated.
-The public and staff will be notified that, when requested, The Dealerships will accommodate people with disabilities during the recruitment and selection process, and accommodations will continue when the candidate is hired.
+The public and staff will be notified that, when requested, The Dealership will accommodate people with disabilities during the recruitment and selection process, and accommodations will continue when the candidate is hired.

 5.7.2.
 Candidates will be notified about the accommodation policy via the company website or the recruiting website.
 The recruiter or hiring manager will consult with the candidate prior to a formal interview in order to determine any accommodation requirements.